 104.7.2 Technical assistance.
 To determine the adequacy and permissibility of existing and proposed assemblies, facilities, materials, occupancies, processes, products, systems, and technologies attending the design, operation or use of a building, structure, premises, or appurtenances situated thereon, subject to review or inspection by the fire code official, the fire code official is authorized to require the owner or owner's authorized agent to provide without charge to the jurisdiction, any or all of the following technical assistance and a meaningful report including recommendations: analyses, calculations, drawings, experiments, inspections, interpretations, observations, opinions, reviews, research, and tests.
 Technical assistance shall be provided and the report prepared by a qualified expert preapproved by the fire code official.
-The fire code official is authorized to require the report to be prepared by, and bear the stamp of, a registered design professional.
+The fire code official is authorized to require the stamp of, a registered design professional.